istio/istio.io/content/en/blog/2020/on-demand-egress-gateways/index.md

 #### Service Entry

-Create a `ServiceEntry` to allow the communication to the external service:
+Create a `ServiceEntry` to allow the communication to the upstream service:

 {{< tip >}}
 Notice that the port is configured for TLS protocol